aspose-imaging-cloud/aspose-imaging-cloud-java/EXAMPLES.md

 ImagingApi imagingApi = new ImagingApi("yourAppKey", "yourAppSID");

-// create search context or use existing search context ID if search context was created earlier ApiResponse apiResponse = imagingApi.postCreateSearchContext(new PostCreateSearchContextRequest(null, null, null, null));
+// create search context or use existing search context ID if search context was created earlier SearchContextStatus status = imagingApi.postCreateSearchContext(new PostCreateSearchContextRequest(null, null, null, null));
-SearchContextStatus status = (SearchContextStatus) apiResponse.getSaaSposeResponse();
 String searchContextId = status.getId();

 // specify images for comparing (image ID is a path to image in storage)